 Load distribution diagrams are a valuable aid in determining the most favourable or the permissible distribution of the load.
-These diagrams, vary from vehicle model to model, and a typical example is shown below.
+These diagrams, vary from vehicle manufacturer and model and a typical example is shown above.

 Do not exceed load capacity of the cargo area